Freedom™: Plot

+Pete Sebeck

-Detective Sebeck, now acting as an unwilling Daemon operative, has been sent on a "quest" by the avatar of the late Matthew Sobol, one in which will to determine the role of freedom to the human race.
-Using special glasses to see online Darknet items and threads, Sebeck is joined by a Daemon operative, Laney Price, and he soon learns that his quest is being monitored by the entire Darknet community.
+Sebeck, an unwilling Daemon operative, has been sent on a quest by the avatar of the late Matthew Sobol, one which will determine the role of freedom for the human race.
+Using augmented reality eyeglasses to see online Darknet items and threads, Sebeck is joined by another Daemon operative, Laney Price, and he soon learns that his quest is being monitored by the entire Darknet community.

 Sebeck begins his quest meeting another operative named Riley, who introduces him to the newly growing Daemon communities, dubbed Holons, which are based on being self-sufficient, using natural energy sources and technologies, and avoiding the military-industrial complex opposed to the type of freedom that the Daemon communities want.
 Riley teaches Sebeck how to navigate the Darknet and to use it to his advantage.
-With Laney in tow, Sebeck journeys around the country, always witnessing important events in the history of the Daemon.
-Sebeck reunites with Jon Ross in a town called Greely, Iowa.

-It is one of several Midwestern towns chosen by the elite powers for invasion and destruction.
+Laney and Sebeck journey around the country, witnessing important events in the history of the Daemon.
+Sebeck reunites with Jon Ross in Greely, Iowa, one of several Midwestern towns chosen by the elite powers for invasion and destruction.
 Sebeck's Darknet quest thread returns, and he and Laney follow it through enemy lines, only to discover that it is a trap laid by the Major, who has developed a means of infiltrating the Daemon mainframe and make slight alterations.

 After being bound and interrogated by the Major, who offers to give him his former life back as a detective, husband, and father in return for his cooperation and information, Sebeck refuses.
 As he and Laney are taken to be executed via a wood chipper, Loki arrives with a pack of Razorbacks, killing their captors, and Moseley arrives to rescue him and Price.
 Reuniting with other Darknet faction members, Sebeck participates in the attack on the Sky Ranch that results in the destruction of the corporate monopoly and the Daemon research team.

 After the fighting, Sebeck resumes his quest and travels with Laney, Jon Ross, and Natalie Phillips to Morgan's Point Cemetery in Texas.
-The 3D avatar of Mathew Sobol reveals his intentions and desires for a world in which all are equal.
-Having seen both sides and the war that followed Sebeck makes the choice that the Daemon is not a threat and allows the world now forming to exist.
-Then, Sebeck is rewarded with an online message from his son Chris, who forgives him for all that has happened, and Sebeck happily heads home to be reunited with his family.
+The avatar of Mathew Sobol reveals his intentions and desires for a world in which all are equal.
+Having seen both sides and the war that followed, Sebeck decides that the Daemon is not a threat and accepts the world's transformation.
+Sebeck is rewarded with an online message from his son Chris, who forgives him for all that has happened, and Sebeck happily heads home to be reunited with his family.